zeta1999/teleport/README.md

         |- exampletransform2.sql
         ....

-While the examples here are all ".yml" configuration files, Teleport supports the following formats: YAML, JSON, TOML, EDN
+While the examples here are all ".yml" configuration files, Teleport supports the following file formats: YAML, JSON, TOML, EDN

 When refering to a resource in a Teleport command, the name of the resource is the filename without the extension. e.g., to list the tables for the database defined in `databases/exampledb1.yml`, use `teleport list-tables -source exampledb1`